conlank/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 3. Why is my probe not working?

     * This was my mistake!
 I forgot to invert the logic of the probe pin.
-I've updtaed the configuration files fix this issue.
+I've updated the configuration files fix this issue.
 To fix:

         * Navigate to the `[probe]` section of the config file and change `pin: PA11` to `pin: !PA11`.

 4. Why is my printer timing out when I home it?

       * It's probably caused by the `[idle_timeout]` and `timeout: 360` lines in the config.
 Try commenting them out.
-I've made this change in the config files as well
+I've made this change in the config files as well.
-      * Try switching the USB port the printer is connected to on the Pi
+      * Try switching the USB port the printer is connected to on the Pi.

 5. Why is my printer going backwards when I home it?